rtunney/BWT/README.md

 The program is run from the command line, and takes three arguments: -bwt/-ibwt for encoding/decoding, input_filename, and output_filename.
 For example:

-python bwt.py -bwt moby_dick.fasta moby_dick.bwt.fasta \n
+* python bwt.py -bwt moby_dick.fasta moby_dick.bwt.fasta
-python bwt.py -ibwt moby_dick.bwt.fasta moby_dick.ibwt.fasta
+* python bwt.py -ibwt moby_dick.bwt.fasta moby_dick.ibwt.fasta

 The first command would read the text from moby_dick.fasta and output its bwt in fasta format to moby_dick.bwt.fasta The second command would read the bwt in fasta format and output the decoded text to moby_dick.ibwt.fasta